cbracco/provision-macos/README.md

 ## Usage

-Clone or download this repository to a local machine.
+Clone or download this repository to a local machine:

 ```bash
 git clone https://github.com/cbracco/provision-macos.git